Looking for the right price in term insurance? Here’s how to score the right deal

 1. Buy early

-The life cover that you select also decides the cost of your policy.
+The life cover1 that you select also decides the cost of your policy.
 Therefore, determine the sum assured after careful calculations.
-For this, you need to consider factors like
+For this, you need to consider factors like:

 - Your family's present living costs